Five Reasons Cannabis is What You Need in Your Preventive Healthcare Toolbox

 CBD Reduces the Risk for Diabetes and Obesity

 Studies show that cannabis users have a lower risk for developing obesity, which may seem contrary to the held perception of ‘stoners’ craving high calorie munchies.
 In spite of cannabis being an appetite stimulant, it also speeds up metabolism, meaning that you will burn more calories than a non-consumer.
 The same hormone, ghrelin, that makes you feel hungry after taking cannabis, also works to speed up your metabolism.

 Research has shown that regular consumers will have a reduced a lower body mass index and smaller waist circumference compared to non users; this significantly reduces the risk for obesity, diabetes and other related diseases.
 A 2011 study published in the American Journal of Epidemiology revealed that obesity prevalence was about 33% lower among cannabis users, in spite of higher calorie consumption.
-CBD has also been shown to prevent obesity by promoting the conversion of white fat into weight reducing brown fat and also by regulating the production of insulin in the body.
+CBD prevents obesity by promoting the conversion of white fat into weight reducing brown fat.
+CBD also regulates the production of insulin in the body.

 Atherosclerosis, a chronic inflammatory disorder that results in the accumulation of fat/plaque deposits in major vessels, eventually hinders proper blood flow into the heart.
-This occurs as a result of injuries to the arteries, often caused by high blood pressure, infection or the accumulations of amino acids.
+This occurs as a result of injuries to the arteries.
+High blood pressure, infection, or amino acid accumulation cause these injuries.
 These injuries trigger an inflammatory process that causes the formation of atherosclerotic lesions in the vessels.